BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 This pattern is built on top of component-local caching, not because we expect regular external changes, but because we expect burst changes to `layout`.
 Without a debounce, the race condition in datastore roundtrips would noticeably degrade UX.

+This is the most variable of the patterns discussed.
+Other implementations may have subtly different requirements for what must be cached, and what must be debounced.

 ```ts
 export interface UseFlowPartsComponent {